tigellus/Markdown/2. Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/3 Acute Respiratory Failure/Acute Respiratory Failure.md

 * CO2 accumulates in the blood
 * PaCO2 rises and PaO2 falls

+# Question 1
+What indicates arterial hypercapnea and hypoxemia?

+[RIGHT] PaO2 < 50 indicates Hypoxemia, PaO2 > 50 indicates Hypercapnea
+[WRONG] PaO2 < 50 indicates Hypercapnea, PaO2 > 50 indicates Hypoxemia

+# Question 2
+Which of the following indicates chronic ventilatory failure?

+[RIGHT] Arterial pH is close to normal regardless of PaCO2 [WRONG] PaCO2 rises rapidly, producing an abnormal pH threat [WRONG] Arterial pH is abnormal as a result of high PaCO2

+# Question 3
+What causes alevolar hypoventilation?

+[RIGHT] CO2 accumulates in the blood, PaCO2 rises and PaO2 falls [WRONG] O2 accumulates in the blood, PaCO2 falls and PaO2 rises

 # Clinical categories and determinants of Acute Respiratory Failure

-# Question 4
-What are the clinical determinants of failure of alveolar ventilation?
-[RIGHT]  Increased PaCO2 , decreased pH, decreased PaO2
-[WRONG] Decreased PaCO2 , increased pH, increased PaO2
-[WRONG] Increased PaCO2 , increased pH, decreased PaO2

-# Question 5
-What are the clinical determinants of failure of arterial blood oxygenation?
-[RIGHT]  Decreased PaCO2 , decreased SaO2
-[WRONG]  Decreased PaO2 , decreased SaO2
-[WRONG]  Decreased PaCO2 , increased SaO2
-[WRONG]  Increased PaCO2 , decreased SaO2
-[WRONG]  Increased PaO2 , decreased SaO2
-[WRONG]  Decreased PaO2 , increased SaO2

-# Question 6
-What are the clinical determinants of failure of arterial blood oxygenation?
-[RIGHT]  Decreased CaO2 , decreased VO2
-[WRONG]  Increased CaO2 , decreased VO2
-[WRONG]  Decreased CaO2 , increased VO2
-[WRONG]  Increased CaO2 , increased VO2

 ### Clinical category
 Failure of Alveolar ventilation